broadinstitute/exome-results-browsers/src/browsers/asc2/content/about.md

 **Figure 2 | Cohort composition.**

 Sample count by cohort of origin.
 For each cohort, the number of affected probands and unaffected siblings (family-based design) and the number of cases and unaffected controls (case-control design) are reported, as well as whether SNVs/indels and CNVs are available and the ascertainment strategy of the cohort.
-Total counts are indicated in the pedigree schemes.
+Total counts for SNV/indel analyses are indicated in the pedigree schemes.
+Note that our analysis includes de novo but not inherited variants from the DDD cohort.
+See the supplementary information of Satterstrom et al., 2026a for additional details such as numbers of males and females.

 </figcaption>

 </figure>

-We generated and harmonized short sequence variant (i.e., single nucleotide variants [SNVs] and small insertions/deletions [indels]) and copy-number variant (CNV; i.e., deletions and duplications) callsets (Fig. 3).
-For family-based data, variants were divided by inheritance mode (_de novo_ and rare inherited variants), while for case-control data all rare variants are analyzed.
-Rare variants were defined by an allele frequency ≤ 0.1%.
-SNVs/indels included in this analysis are those annotated as protein-truncating variants (PTVs), missense variants, or synonymous variants (Fig. 3); missense variants were further categorized using Missense Deleteriousness Prediction by Constraint (MPC) and AlphaMissense estimated pathogenicity (AM path) scores, with "Mis2" variants satisfying MPC ≥ 2 and AM path ≥ 0.97, "Mis1" variants satisfying one of these criteria, and "Mis0" variants satisfying neither.
+We generated and harmonized callsets of short sequence variants (i.e., single nucleotide variants [SNVs] and small insertions/deletions [indels]) and copy-number variants (CNV; i.e., deletions and duplications) (**Fig. 2b**).
+For family-based data, variants are divided by inheritance mode (_de novo_ and rare inherited variants), while for case-control data all rare variants are analyzed.
+Rare variants are defined by an allele frequency ≤ 0.1%.
+SNVs/indels included in this analysis are those annotated as protein-truncating variants (PTVs), missense variants, or synonymous variants (Fig. 3); missense variants are further categorized using Missense Deleteriousness Prediction by Constraint (MPC) and AlphaMissense estimated pathogenicity (AM path) scores, with "Mis2" variants satisfying MPC ≥ 2 and AM path ≥ 0.97, "Mis1" variants satisfying one of these criteria, and "Mis0" variants satisfying neither.
 Included CNVs are restricted to those that span ≥ 3 exons and affect 1-3 constrained genes (Fig. 3).

 <figure style="max-width: 438px;">